V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/skrpro.md

 ![!SKR Bundle](https://www.v1engineering.com/wp-content/uploads/2020/07/srkbundle.jpg){: loading=lazy width="400"}

-!!! note
-    Do not use a SKR Pro based machine with the microSD card in the SKR Pro board.
-This seems to cause random performance issues.

-## 2209 Drivers
+!!!
+2209 Drivers
     The Trinamic 2209 V1.2 drivers offer UART communication for dynamic control, 2A RMS with a 2.8A peak.
 We will be operating far under these values.
 The Trinamic drivers have many advanced features.
     For a CNC Machine, the main features we use are digital current control and dynamically lowering the hold current so we can also keep stepper and driver heat down while operating at slightly higher than usual stepper power!

+## Setup

 ### Disable Sensorless Pin

-Sensorless homing is not currently as accurate as mechanical end stops.
+Sensorless homing is not as accurate as mechanical end stops.
 All the pre-compiled firmware has this disabled so you will need to bend the pins out of the way.

 ![!2209 bend](https://www.v1engineering.com/wp-content/uploads/2020/07/sensorles-bend.jpg){: loading=lazy width="400"}

 Bend this pin on each driver to allow mechanical switches to be used on the SKR board.

-### UART
+### Jumpers

 For the firmware to be able to control the current and receive feedback from each driver the board needs to be set for UART communication.
 To do this you remove the 4 jumpers from each port and place